 EU Fees 2018

-Entry Requirements: You will have a degree, preferably in the area of arts or the sciences (see detailed entry requirements)
+You will have a degree, preferably in the area of arts or the sciences See Requirements for full details.

 It is aimed at graduates who may want to be considered for a master’s course in the subject area subsequently (but do not have an honours degree in Italian) or who may want to add Italian to their qualifications.